cps-software/avwhims/_docs/okta-sso-setup.md

    - Select **Done**

 ### Update Your Web Application
-Update your application to follow the the OAuth back and forth flow, including handing authorization codes, etc.
+Update your application to follow the the OAuth back and forth (multiple redirects) flow, including handling authorization codes, etc.

 This isn't trivial, but it does follow a standard pattern and once you've figured it out, subsequent implementations should be straightforward.